BILL MOYERS: This week on Moyers & Company… Wendell Berry, poet and prophet.

 BILL MOYERS: Among Wendell Berry’s neighbors in Kentucky, young people are taking up that challenge.
 Jonas Hurley is an emergency room doctor, but he and his wife Julie want to become fulltime farmers.

 JONAS HURLEY: We looked for about two years for land.
 We lived in a neighboring town, in town and just been dying to get…get some ground under our feet and looked for a couple years and found this little parcel of land a few years back.
-We’re not certified organic, but we don’t use any chemicals.
+Not certified organic, but we don’t use any, any chemicals.
 All of our own animal manures to fertilize the field.

 JULIE HURLEY: Movable fences for the animals.
 That’s key, movable fences.
 We move our fences around a lot just so the animals have fresh pasture regularly and then they leave behind what nurtures the field.